great-northern-diver/loon/website/md/learn_display_graph.md

-A graph gets added to the graph switch as follows
+Graphs are added to the graph switch as follows

 <R>